-- With your preceptor's guidance, review the provincial Pharmacy Act/Regulations and/or Standards of Practice with respect to dispensing compounded prescriptions in your province. - ➤ Please visit the NAPRA website and review the available documents related to pharmacy compounding in Canada: www.napra.ca (search: compounding to retrieve documents)
+- ➤ With your preceptor's guidance, review the provincial Pharmacy Act/Regulations and/or Standards of Practice for dispensing compounded prescriptions in your province. - ➤ Please visit the NAPRA website and review the available documents related to pharmacy compounding in Canada: www.napra.ca (search: compounding to retrieve documents) PLEASE NOTE: NAPRA's suite of model standards for pharmacy compounding comprises three model standards, with one pertaining to non-hazardous sterile preparations, one to hazardous sterile preparations, and one to non-sterile preparations.